AnnyaB/SAM-WM/README.md

 These systems solve different forecasting problems.
 Generic time-series architectures do not, by construction, impose SAM-WM's sparse physical graph together with explicitly routed conservative exchange, optional transport, bounded local forcing, and bounded residual dynamics.
 Global learned weather systems operate at a fundamentally different spatial and deployment scale from a small hyperlocal urban thermal field.
 Pixel-based world models target visual dynamics rather than irregular temperature observations attached to physical city geometry.

-SAM-WM therefore studies a narrower question:
+The Proposed SAM-WM therefore studies a narrower question:

 > **Can a compact, structured world model forecast a sparse urban thermal field while preserving uncertainty, transfer evidence, and a strict boundary between prediction and causal intervention claims?**

-The aim is not to claim universal superiority over these model families.
 The experiments test whether this inductive structure is useful under a controlled source-only urban-temperature forecasting protocol and whether it transfers to an unseen city without target fine-tuning.

 ## Proposed method